hanjos/conditio-java/README.md

 ## What

-In a nutshell, exception systems deal with exceptional situations by dividing responsibilities in two parts: _signalling_ the exception (like `throw`), and _handling_ it (like `try/catch`), unwinding the call stack until a handler is found.
-The problem with this setup is, by the time the error reaches this handler, the context that signalled the exception is mostly gone.
-This limits the recovery options available.

-A condition system, like the one in Common Lisp, provides a more general solution by splitting responsibilities in _three_ parts: _signalling_ the condition, _handling_ it, and _restarting_ execution.
-The call stack is unwound only if that was the handling strategy chosen; it doesn't have to be.
-Therefore, a condition can represent anything that happened and may be of interest to code at different levels on the call stack, not just errors.
-This enables novel recovery strategies and protocols, and can be used for things other than error handling.

-[Beyond Exception Handling: Conditions and Restarts][beh-cl], chapter 19 of Peter Seibel's [Practical Common Lisp][pract-cl], informs much of the descriptions (as one can plainly see; I hope he doesn't mind :), terminology and tests.
+Exception
+systems
+divide
+responsibilities
+in
+two
+parts: _
+signalling_
+the
+exception (
+like `throw`)
+,
+and _
+handling_
+it (
+like `try/catch`)
+,
+unwinding
+the
+call
+stack
+until
+a
+handler
+is
+found.
+The
+problem
+with
+this
+setup
+is,
+by
+the
+time
+the
+error
+reaches
+this
+handler,
+the
+context
+that
+signalled
+the
+exception
+is
+mostly
+gone.
+This
+limits
+the
+recovery
+options
+available.

+A
+condition
+system,
+like
+the
+one
+in
+Common
+Lisp,
+provides
+a
+more
+general
+solution
+by
+splitting
+responsibilities
+in _
+three_
+parts: _
+signalling_
+the
+condition, _
+handling_
+it,
+and _
+restarting_
+execution.
+The
+call
+stack
+is
+unwound
+only
+if
+that
+was
+the
+handling
+strategy
+chosen;
+it
+doesn't
+have
+to
+be.
+This
+enables
+novel
+recovery
+strategies
+and
+protocols,
+and
+can
+be
+used
+for
+things
+other
+than
+error
+handling.

+[Beyond Exception Handling: Conditions and Restarts][beh-cl] , chapter
+19
+of
+Peter
+Seibel's [Practical Common Lisp][pract-cl]
+,
+informs
+much
+of
+the
+descriptions (
+as
+one
+can
+plainly
+see;
+I
+hope
+he
+doesn't
+mind :)
+,
+terminology
+and
+tests.

 ## Why